4 Things You Should Know About Concrete Pool Construction

 All pool construction is messy, but an in-progress concrete pool is extra bad.
-The builders are spraying concrete out of a hose, and it gets everywhere.
+The builders are spraying concrete out of a hose (this is typically done using the gunite process) and it gets everywhere.
 They try to contain the mess, but it’s a lot of dust and a lot of overspraying.

 Take that and multiply it by 3–6 months.
 Talk about a stressful situation.
 And you thought dishes on the kitchen counter were bad.